Achievable logoAchievable logo

 Traditional IRA phaseouts

-Sometimes it’s helpful to be exposed to the actual numbers to build context for what test writers consider low & high income.
-Although there are more than just two tax statuses, we’ll only discuss the numbers for those filing single and married filing jointly.
-Again, you do not need to memorize the numbers below.
+Sometimes it’s helpful to see the actual numbers to understand what test writers consider low and high income.
+Although there are more than two tax statuses, the tables below show the ranges for those filing single and married filing jointly.
+You do not need to memorize these numbers.

 Income Result

-Investors filing single can make a fully tax-deductible contribution if making less than $77,000 annually.
-A phaseout begins between $77,000 and $87,000, which means the investor may only deduct part of their contribution.
-Above $87,000, none of their contributions are tax-deductible.
+Investors filing single can make a fully tax-deductible contribution if earning less than $79,000 annually.
+A phaseout begins between $79,000 and $89,000, meaning the investor may only deduct part of the contribution.
+Above $89,000, none of the contribution is tax-deductible.

 Income Result

-Investors filing jointly can make a fully tax-deductible contribution if making less than $123,000 annually.
-A phaseout begins between $123,000 and $143,000, which means the investor may only deduct part of their contribution.
-Above $143,000, contributions are not tax-deductible.
+Investors filing jointly can make a fully tax-deductible contribution if earning less than $126,000 annually.
+A phaseout begins between $126,000 and $146,000, meaning the investor may only deduct part of the contribution.
+Above $146,000, contributions are not tax-deductible.

 Investors making non-deductible contributions to a traditional IRA are only taxed on the growth when a distribution (withdrawal) is taken.
-The basis (amount contributed) returns to the investor tax-free upon withdrawal.
+The basis (amount contributed) is returned to the investor tax-free upon withdrawal.

 *In particular, an investor cannot sell uncovered (naked) options due to the significant risk involved.